Own Your Future Virtual Workshop Series

 Own Your Future will help you understand and plan for your long-term care needs and costs.
 This workshop is designed for people of any age who want to learn more about long-term care -- for themselves or an aging family member.
 Each attendee will receive a toolkit for developing a long-term care plan of their own.

-Expert speakers will cover topics including estate planning, legal issues, financial planning and long-term care choices.
+Expert speakers will cover topics including estate planning, legal issues, strategies for paying for care and long-term care choices.
 After the workshop, you’ll be better prepared to answer important questions, such as:

 - How do I pay for long-term care and protect my assets?